Auxilor/auxilor.github.io/docs/boosters/how-to-make-a-custom-booster.md

 ## Config Layout

-Each action has its own config file, placed in the `/boosters/` folder, and you can add or remove them as you please.
+Each booster has its own config file, placed in the `/boosters/` folder, and you can add or remove them as you please.
 There's an example config called `_example.yml` to help you out!

-The ID of the Booster is the file name.
+The ID of the booster is the file name.
 This is what you use in commands and in the [Item Lookup System](https://plugins.auxilor.io/all-plugins/the-item-lookup-system).
 ID's must be lowercase letters, numbers, and underscores only.

 ### Example Booster Config